 Mark Giugliano focuses his practice on complex commercial litigation.
-His practice includes representation of both plaintiffs and defendants in an array of areas, including energy, construction, intellectual property focused on patent and copyright infringement, trust, products liability, class action, and securities litigation.
+His practice includes representation of both plaintiffs and defendants in an array of areas, including energy, construction, intellectual property focused on patent and copyright infringement, trusts and estates, products liability, class action, and securities litigation.

 Before law school, Mark worked with Ernst & Young, LLP’s National Planning Group as an internal strategy consultant.
 Following law school, Mark was a briefing attorney to Justice Nathan L. Hecht of the Supreme Court of Texas from 1999 to 2000.

 Enterprise Products Operating LLC v.
 Amec Foster Wheeler USA Corp.

 Lead Counsel representing Enterprise in a massive engineering/construction lawsuit concerning a large petrochemical refinery recently constructed in Mont Belvieu, Texas.
 Enterprise seeks several hundred million dollars in cost overruns and lost profits from its original EPC contractor and parent company.
 Prevailed against special appearance motion filed by defendant corporate parent.
 Intense litigation began in 2016 involving millions of documents and scores of depositions.
 Trial is scheduled for 2020.

 Unocal Pipeline Company v.
 BP Pipelines (Alaska) Inc., et al.